Emanuel Lukanov

-Emanuel Lukanov (Емануел Луканов; born 25 May 1975) is a Bulgarian retired football defender.
+Emanuel Lukanov (Емануел Луканов; born 25 May 1975) is a Bulgarian retired football defender and current manager.

 Lukanov has 8 caps for the Bulgaria U21 national side.

 Playing career

 He was born on 25 May 1975 in Veliko Tarnovo.
 He is 181 cm tall and weighs 75 kg.
 He played for Etar and the Italian Derthona, Pergocrema, Chiari 1912, Nuova Verolese.
 Winner of the PFL Cup in 1995 with Etar.
 The "A" group played 73 games and scored 4 goals.
 There are 4 matches for Etar in the Intertoto tournament.
 Since the autumn of 2006 he has been playing coach of Nuova Verolise.
 In 2015 he won the Champion Cup of Bulgaria with Cherno More, as assistant coach of the representative team.
 He had a training session at UEFA campus in Nyon, Switzerland where he attended.
 Also was a coach in the first INTER Academy Camp 2018 in Bulgaria.

 Coach career

 In July 2010, Lukanov began working as a coach at the Youth Academy of the Cherno More.
 In October that year he was recruited as an assistant of Stefan Genov in the first team.
 He worked for 7 years as assistant coach of the Cherno More, and during this period he also assisted Nikola Spasov, Adalbert Zafirov and Georgi Ivanov.

 On 31 December 2016 Lukanov finished a coaching course and obtained a UEFA PRO license.
 In September 2017, he was confirmed as a senior coach of the Cherno More, replacing Georgi Ivanov's resignation.

 In July 2018 INTER Academy made their first INTER Academy Camp in Bulgaria and he was one of the coaches.

 In November 2018 he became part of the coach team of Ivaylo Petev in Saudi club Al-Qadsiah.